NurAlif/siserv/backend_promtp.md

 from pydantic import BaseModel, EmailStr, Field from datetime import datetime, date from typing import Optional, List

+# --- Import the new Enums from models ---
+from .models import MessageSender, MessageType

 # --- User Schemas ---